aha-project/aha-project.github.io/index.md

 Note: depending on your host security setup, you may need to Allow unsigned powershell scripts: "Set-ExecutionPolicy RemoteSigned" and hit "y" and enter.
 At some future date we will look into signing the necessary files to avoid this.

+## Linux

+Support for linux distros (such as RHEL/Fedora/CentOS and Ubuntu/Debian), and possibly other distributions and operating systems will hopefully debut at a future date.

 # Using AHA-GUI